ICPSR Summer Program Lecture Materials

 Data Mining

-These files are the outlines that I use as guides to each lecture.
+These files of slides are the outlines that I use as guides to each lecture.
 Each is given in PDF format.
 The software used for the computing is JMP from SAS (many of the same tools are also in R, Stata, SPSS, and SAS - though not the interactive graphics).
-This syllabus summarizes the course and lectures.
+This syllabus summarizes the most recent version of the course and lectures; the last few pages give an annotated bibliography of approachable articles and books from the statistics literature that cover these topics.
+The notes shown here are from the 2014 edition of the lectures.

-This introductory lecture discusses the place for data mining in the social sciences.
+This introductory lecture discusses roles for data mining in the social sciences.
 The lecture also introduces JMP and the data sets that follow in later examples, particularly the ANES 2008 data from ICPSR.
 We'll start using JMP by exploring this large data file in class, using JMP's plot linking to explore voting behavior and the use of feeling thermometers.
+We also use JMP to explore a more complex regression model that has categorical predictors and interactions.

-How does one avoid the problem of over-fitting and find a model that honestly reports its precision?
-Statistics offers a variety of choices, ranging from an alphabet soup of criteria (AIC, BIC, RIC) to cross-validation.
-This link ( link ) shows the JMP script used in class for cross-validating a regression in JMP.
+How does one avoid the problem of overfitting and find a model that honestly reports its precision?
+Statistics offers a variety of choices, ranging from an alphabet soup of criteria (AIC, BIC, RIC) shrinkage methods like the lasso to cross-validation.
+This link ( link ) shows the JMP script used for cross-validating a regression in JMP.
+(We might skip that demo depending on time.)
+The R script used to build the lasso model is lasso.R .
+(Here is the loan data mentioned in the script.)

 We will meet in the Michigan lab in Newberry during the usual class time period for some hands-one time with JMP and the ANES.